mobile-shell/mosh/src/tests/README.md

-#
-# This is an end-to-end test for mosh.
-It works by generating stimuli
-# for mosh, capturing its generated screens with tmux, comparing the
-# resulting captures, and of course checking exit statuses.
-#
-# In accordance with GNU Automake, this script returns these exit
-# status values:
-#
-# 0 test success
-# 1 test failure
-# 77 test skipped (tmux or ssh is unavailable if needed)
-# 99 hard error
-#

-#
-# This test is structured as 3 different scripts:
-# <testname>.test, the actual test code
-# e2e-test, the meat of the test framework
-# e2e-test-server-wrapper, a framework script to handle server-side test execution
-#
-# <testname>.test is a multirole script.
-If invoked with no
-# arguments, it should simply invoke e2e-test <testname>.test
-# <test-actions>.
-If invoked with an argument (one of the test-action
-# names given as arguments by the no-argument form), it performs some
-# part of the actual test.
-#
-# e2e-test is the heart of this test system.
-It runs multiple
-# actions, logs their output, compares their results, and generates
-# the final result (exitstatus, mostly) for the Automake testing
-# framework.
-Each action is run, and recorded in
-# <testname>.test.d/<run>.*
-# <run>.exitstatus is the exitstatus from the server wrapper.
-# <run>.tmux.log is the output of tmux for the entire test run
-# <run>.capture is a capture of the Mosh client screen after the test
-#  action is complete, generated with tmux capture-pane.
-#
-# The possible test-actions are:
-# baseline
-# same
-# different
-# client
-#
-# The first three of these are tests to be run on the server.
-Simple
-# ones will just output some text to the console After the test is
-# run, the tmux screen will be captured from the client mosh.
-The
-# `baseline` test is always run twice: once without mosh and once
-# with.
-The `different` test is expected to use some slightly
-# different stimuli to mosh that we expect will cause mosh to generate
-# different output.
-A sample use case for this might be a regression
-# test for a new escape sequence handler.
-The `same` test is also
-# expected to use slightly different stimuli to mosh that we expect
-# will cause mosh to generate the *same* output.
-A sample use case
-# might be code that validates Mosh's handling of edge cases involving
-# Unicode.
-The `client` test is simply an invocation of Mosh that
-# replaces e2e-test's default, and might be used to test Mosh's
-# network and/or SSH handling.
-#
-# As noted above, `baseline` actually does two test runs, one called
-# `baseline`, with mosh, and one called `direct`, without mosh.
-Both
-# invoke the test script with action name `baseline`.
-The screen
-# captures of these two runs are compared.
-#
-# The `same` action runs once and is compared with `baseline`.
-If
-# they compare identical, the test succeeds.
-#
-# The `different` action runs once and is compared with `baseline`.
-# If they compare different, the test succeeds.
-#

-#
-# tmux is run in command mode, always with its default size 80x24, as
-# `tmux -C new-session test args...`  This generates a printable
-# output captured into <run>.tmux.log.
-#
+# Mosh Tests

+## ocb-aes

+This is a unit test for the OCB-AES encryption used in mosh, including Rogaway's OCB implementation and some of mosh's surrounding C++ support code.

+## encrypt-decrypt

+This is a simple functional test of mosh's implementation of encrypted messages.

+## e2e-test

+This is a test framework for end-to-end testing of mosh.
+It uses tmux to invoke mosh in a nicely stable interactive pty, and also uses tmux's `capture-pane` command to get a dump of the terminal screen that mosh-client has drawn, neatly getting around Mosh's somewhat non-deterministic display redraw.

+There are three essential parts to the framework:

+* your test script,

+* `e2e-test`,

+* `e2e-test-server`.

+The test script has two roles: when invoked without argments, it is a wrapper script for the overall test, and when invoked with an argument, it performs a testing-related action.
+In wrapper mode, it invokes e2e-test with action arguments, which are used to invoke the test script for actions at appropriate points by e2e-test.
+These provide a suite of behaviors that you can use to test various mosh behaviors.

+`e2e-test` is the heart of the framework.
+It runs actions as requested, logs their output, compares and/or validates their results, and generates the final result (exitstatus, mostly) for the Automake testing framework used by the mosh build.
+For test execution, it runs an action in an interactive session, in a tmux `screen`, to exercise some behavior.
+The action can optionally be run in a mosh session, or directly in tmux (doing both and comparing the result is a useful way to test complex terminal emulation behaviors).
+The action generally writes some output to the terminal that can later be verified by another action.
+Optionally, a client action can generate tty input or otherwise exercise mosh in some fashion (this capability is untested, but it's a useful place to use `expect` or other interactive simulations).
+The action is run by `e2e-test-server`, which is a relatively small wrapper script to capture errors, and capture the tmux screen.

+There are several different categories of actions:

+### Execution

+`baseline` is an action that almost all tests will use.
+This invokes the test script inside mosh, where it can generate some output, and then captures the client-side tmux display with `tmux capture-pane`.

+`direct` is the same as the above, except that mosh is not used-- `e2e-wrapper-script` and the test script are invoked directly inside tmux.

+`variant` can be used to provide a slightly different action from `baseline`.

+### Verification

+`verify` compares captures from the `baseline` and `direct` test actions, which are expected to be identical.

+`same` compares captures from the `baseline` and `variant` test actions, which are expected to be identical.

+`different` compares captures from the `baseline` and `variant` test actions, which are expected to be different.

+`post` is a catchall script hook which allows custom verification acions to be coded.

+### Client wrapper

+`client` simply injects a wrapper command into the (long) test command between tmux and mosh.
+It's expected to interact with its wrapped command line as `expect` might do.
+This is not actually tested yet.

+## Logging and error reporting

+Each execution action is run, and recorded in `<testname>.test.d/<action>.*`. `<action>.exitstatus` is the exitstatus from the server wrapper.  `<action>.tmux.log` is the output of tmux for the entire test run for that action; `<action>.capture` is a capture of the Mosh client screen after the test action is complete, generated with `tmux capture-pane`.

+In accordance with GNU Automake's test framework, the test should return these exit status values:

+0 test success
+1 test failure
+77 test skipped (tmux or ssh is unavailable if needed) 99 hard error

+These values are also used internally between the various scripts;
+errors are conveyed out to the build test framework.

+## Sample tests

+A few tests have been implemented so far to test the framework itself, and to provide examples for further development.

+`e2e-success` is a simple test that executes `baseline` and `direct` with the same stimulus (simply clearing the screen), and expects to see identical results.

+`e2e-failure` is similar `e2e-success`, but expects to see different results from `baseline` and `variant`.
+Since it uses the same stimulus for the two execution action, it fails.
+A more realistic test might be to have `variant` execute some escape sequence that is absent from `baseline`; this would verify that the escape sequence actually does something.

+`emulation-back-tab` tests an escape sequence that mosh does not support.
+It expects the test to produce the output that would be generated if the escape sequence were implemented.
+If it gets output as expected when the escape sequence is *not* implemented, the test fails.
+But if the output does not match one of these two cases, the test returns an error.
+This is an example of error handling within the test framework.

+`unicode-later-combining` demonstrates mosh's handling of a Unicode edge case, a combining character drawn without a printing character in the same cell.
+It verifies the output in the `post` action; since there are a couple of different Unicode renderings that are reasonable in this case, a regex that covers both is used.
+It also implements an unused `variant` action that draws blank-space+combiner in a correct fashion.

+## Notes

+The shell command `printf` is generally used in place of `echo` in this framework, because of its more precisely-specified and portable behavior.
+But beware, even `printf` varies between systems-- GNU printf, for example, implements `\e`, which is a non-POSIX extension unavailable in BSD implementations

+It's fairly simple to test each of these scripts independently, but the entire chain is a bit prone to behaving oddly in hard-to-debug ways.  `set -x` is your friend here.